fieldtrip/website/tutorial/ica_artifact_cleaning.md

 ### Identifying bad channels

 Both EEG and MEG give a relatively blurry representation of the physiological activity.
 Components that are very localized in space, i.e., that are only active on a single of very few channels, are not likely to represent physiological sources in the brain or from the heart.
 If you would not have removed the SQUID jumps earlier, those would show up as very localized artifacts.
-EEG eLectrodes that move or that have a sudden change in impedance can also show up as very localized.
+EEG electrodes that move or that have a sudden change in impedance can also show up as very localized.

 If that happens, you can use ft_databrowser on the component time series to identify when the jump or other short-lived artifact lives, you can bark the time window as visual artifact, andusing the output `cfg` of ft_databrowser you can goback and remove that section from the data prior to ICA decomposition (or fill that section with NaNs as we did here).
 Subsequently, you would redo the ICA decomposition and once more check the cpomponent topographies and time series.